 Managing specific symptoms

-Clinical evidence summaries informing the assessment and management of specific symptoms occurring in palliative care can be found on the CareSearch website.
+Clinical evidence summaries informing the assessment and management of specific symptoms occurring in palliative care can be found on the CareSearch website, including

 - Pain